UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

 ```

 The `@context` MUST NOT use [CURIE]s or other less direct methods.
 This
-requirement will be relaxed if and when tools support for JSON-LD improves.
+requirement will be relaxed if and when tool support for JSON-LD improves.

 These are not acceptable:

 ```
     {
     "@context": {"@id": "https://schema.org/URL",
     "description": "schema:description",
 ```